ChloeDelphis/ChloeDelphis/README.md

 ### 👋 Hi, I am Chloe Delphis

-I am currently learning java and React.js at École de la Qualité logicielle in Montrouge.
+I am currently learning java and React.js at École de la Qualité Logicielle in Montrouge.

 I will be available for job opportunities in Paris starting in May 2025.